Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 [^src_6613_2_6_1]: Source: RFC6613, Section 2.6.1, with small modifications

 As TCP is a reliable transport, RADIUS/TLS peers MUST NOT retransmit RADIUS packets over a given TCP connection.
-Similarly, if there is no response to a RADIUS packet over one RADIUS/TLS connection, implementations MUST NOT retransmit that packet over a different connection to the same destination IP address and port, while the first connection is in the OKAY state ({{RFC3539, Appendix A}}. [^what_is_a_server]{:jf}
+Similarly, if there is no response to a RADIUS packet over one RADIUS/TLS connection, implementations MUST NOT retransmit that packet over a different connection to the same destination IP address and port, while the first connection is in the OKAY state ({{RFC3539, Appendix A}}. [^what_is_a_server_2]{:jf}

 However, if the TLS session or TCP connection is closed or broken, retransmissions over new connections are permissible.
 RADIUS request packets that have not yet received a response MAY be transmitted by a RADIUS/TLS client over a new connection.